Pandita Ramabai: Early life and education

 This was her first exposure to the Bengali gentry and Christianity.
-Rama and Shrinivas were meeting a number of Sanskrit scholars but she was quite astonished to attend a meeting of Christians.
+Ramabai and Srinivas were meeting a number of Sanskrit scholars but she was quite astonished to attend a meeting of Christians.
 She admitted to being impressed by the Christian mode of worshipping.
 The theistic reformer Keshab Chandra Sen gave her a copy of the Vedas, the most sacred of all Hindu literature, and encouraged her to read them.
 This was the time Ramabai encountered new influences and began to question her old beliefs.

 She met Bipin Chandra Madhvi at the Sylhet District school, he was part of the committee organised to welcome her.
 After the death of Srinivas in 1880, Ramabai married Bipin Behari Medhvi, a Bengali lawyer, from the Kayastha community, a lower caste than Ramabai.
 The marriage was inter-caste and inter-regional and considered inappropriate during this period.
 They were married in a civil ceremony on 13 November 1880.
 The couple had a daughter on 16 April 1881 whom they named Manorama (english translation:heart's joy).
 Around this time Ramabai wrote a poem on the deplorable condition of Sanskrit and sent it to the forthcoming Oriental Congress to be held in Berlin.
 Its translation was read with her introduction and deep appreciation by Indologist Monier Monier-Williams.
 Unfortunately, Bipin Bihari Medhvi succumbed to cholera on 4 February 1882.
 This was a time that Ramabai recalled that due to her unorthodox ways, no one thought of her except her cousin Anandibai but in her depression, she could not respond to her kind offer of support.
 After Medhvi's death, Ramabai, who was only 23, moved to Pune and founded the Arya Mahila Samaj (Arya Women's Society).
 Influenced by the ideals of Jesus Christ, the Brahmo Samaj, and Hindu reformers, the purpose of the society was to promote the cause of women's education and deliverance from the oppression of child marriage.